 At Rubenstein Law, were the one-stop resource for riders across Florida.
-In addition to keeping you safe on two wheels and working to grow the local biker community, if you or a loved one need legal help after an accident, call or text us at 800-FL-LEGAL or contact us via our online chat form.
+In addition to keeping you safe on two wheels and working to grow the local biker community, if you or a loved one need legal help after an accident, call us at 800-FL-LEGAL or contact us via our online chat form.
 We are here for you 24/7 – 365.
 Consultations are free and you pay nothing unless you win money.
 Remote and virtual appointments are available.

 Before taking off on your bike, you’ll need a motorcycle endorsement on your valid class E operator’s driver license.
 To do this, you must complete a Basic Rider Course (BRC) or a Basic Rider Course Updated (BRCu) with an authorized provider.

 After you pass an official motorcycle safety class, you’ll need to get your motorcycle license endorsement within one year.

 If you don’t get your endorsement within this timeframe, you will have to take a Rider Skills Test (RST) with a Florida Rider Training Program (FRTP) before getting the endorsement.

 Once you successfully pass your BRC, BRCu or RST, and pay the required endorsement fees to the Florida Department of Licensing your Class E license will be issued with a motorcycle endorsement.

 If you want a “Motorcycle Only” driver’s license, you must be at least 16 and hold a Learner’s Permit for one year.
 In that year there must be no traffic violations, speeding tickets, etc.